web-platform-tests/wpt/web-nfc/README.md

     setPendingPushCompleted(boolean result); // Sets if the pending push is completed. pushedMessage(); // Gets the pushed `NDEFMessageSource`.
     writeOptions(); // Gets the pushed `NDEFWriteOptions`.
-    simulateNonNDEFTagDiscovered(); // Simulates that the NFC device discovered does not expose NDEF technology. setIsFormattedTag(boolean isFormatted); // Sets if the NFC tag has formatted NDEF message.
+    RejectPendingNFCOperations(); // Rejects all pending NFC operations with NotSupportedError. setIsFormattedTag(boolean isFormatted); // Sets if the NFC tag has formatted NDEF message.
   };
 ```